 Examples of Some Aquatic Nuisance Species in Vermont Waters

-Alewife: Invasive baitfish species first found in Lake St. Catherine in 1997 and Lake Champlain in 2004.
+ALEWIFE: Invasive baitfish species first found in Lake St. Catherine in 1997 and Lake Champlain in 2004.
 May displace smelt and other native forage fish through competition for food and space resources.
 Trout and salmon that feed extensively on alewives may also suffer reproductive failure.
 Alewives may not be used as bait in Vermont except for on Lake Champlain, and only as dead bait.
-Please see the complete Vermont baitfish regulations in General Requirements & Prohibitions for complete details.
+Please see the complete Vermont baitfish regulations on General Regulations & Prohibitions for complete details.

-Didymo: An invasive freshwater microscopic algae documented in several rivers in the Lake Champlain basin, Connecticut River watershed and the Batten Kill.
-Forms extensive ‘blooms’ on the bottoms of rocky river beds.
-Smothers aquatic insect habitats, native algae, and other organisms.
-Spread by felt-soled waders and other clothing and equipment that has not been properly cleaned and disinfected before moving between waters.
+DIDYMO: An invasive freshwater microscopic algae documented in several rivers in the Lake Champlain basin, Connecticut River watershed and the Batten Kill.
+M ay form extensive ‘blooms’ on the bottoms of rocky river beds.

-Sea Lamprey: Parasitic aquatic nuisance fish found in Lake Champlain and a number of its tributaries.
-Preys on salmon, trout and other fish, causing substantial economic impact to the lake fisheries.
-Anadromous sea lampreys in the Connecticut River watershed are not a nuisance species.
+SEA LAMPREY: Parasitic aquatic nuisance fish found in Lake Champlain and a number of its tributaries.
+Preys on salmon, trout, sturgeon and other fish, causing substantial economic impact to the lake’s fisheries.
+Anadromous sea lampreys in the Connecticut River watershed are not parasitic when they migrate upriver to spawn and are not a nuisance species.

-Spiny Water Flea: Tiny invasive crustacean now in the Champlain Canal that may pose a serious threat to Lake Champlain.
-Clogs fishing rod guides, fouls fishing line, alters native plankton populations and may harm fisheries.
-Spread by “hitchhiking” on fishing gear that isn’t cleaned, or in bilge water, bait buckets, or livewells that aren’t drained before moving to a different waterbody.
+SPINY WATER FLEA: Tiny invasive crustacean that first appeared in Lake Champlain in 2014.
+Alters native plankton populations, clogs fishing rod guides, fouls fishing line, and alters native plankton populations.
+Spread by hitchhiking on boating or fishing gear that isn’t cleaned, or in bilge water, bait buckets or livewells that aren’t drained before moving to a different waterbody.

 Transporting any aquatic plant or aquatic plant part, zebra mussel or quagga mussel on the outside of a vehicle, boat, personal watercraft, trailer or other equipment is illegal.
 Violators are subject to a penalty of up to $1000.
 The use of felt-soled boots or waders in Vermont waters is prohibited.
 Violators are subject to a penalty of up to $1000.
 Visit www.vtfishandwildlife.com/felt.cfm for more information.